Adolph Lippe 1812 - 1888

-Emigrating to the United States in 1839 he presented himself to the sole school of the homeopathic practice in this country – the old Allentown Academy of the Homoeopathic Healing Art.
+- the old Allentown Academy of the Homoeopathic Healing Art.
 After assiduous application he was granted his diploma from Dr. Constantine Hering, as President of the institution, on July 27, 1841.

 Removing to Pottsville, Dr. von Lippe practiced with success and growing ability until called to a larger field, at Carlisle.
 Here the prevalent epidemics of the Cumberland Valley gave him a new distinction, by means of which he was, six years later, induced to settle in Philadelphia.
 Here he speedily attained a marked distinction in the most fashionable practice of his day.

 Aside, however, from his strictly professional labors, Dr. von Lippe had been a regular contributor to homeopathic literature and an active correspondent with his confreres in foreign parts, and more especially with David Wilson in London and Rocco Rubini in Naples.

 The correspondence, now turned yellow with the lapse of years, is both interesting and instructive and quite fully attests the warm friendship of many admirers.
 Rocco Rubini’s original pamphlet in Italian, introducing the Cactus Grandiflorus, is particularly valuable.